zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ## TODO

-* Should we publish a Docker image instead of asking evaluators to build the Dockerfile directly?
-  + [ZZ] Not sure, their website mentions "dockerfile", I think it's Ok.
-Anyway, as the artifact is developing thus dockerfile is better.
-  + [RD] I'm guessing it's fine to submit a Dockerfile, but having the image ready to go would save a bunch of the evaluators' time.
-So, publishing an image seems like the nice thing to do if we have the time / resources.
-I'll leave this TODO here, but maybe we should consider it lower priority / nice-to-have.

-* Add a section about the Coq formalization.

-* Annotate the artifact structure.

-* Improve output of the benchmark script; currently difficult to correlate the script's output to our evaluation figure (Table 4).
-  There are several columns in Table 4; does our benchmark script give us all of these numbers?

 * Re-add this comment somewhere?
   `python3 bin/evaluation_tool.py weakening config/standard.config -tb 3600 -l` sets the time bound(in seconds) for weakening inference, the default time bound is `3600` seconds.